fegzycole/react-bookstore/README.md

 # Bookstore - ReactJS
-This project consist of building a simple Bookstore app using ReactJS and Redux
+This project consist of building a simple Bookstore app using ReactJS and Redux.

 <img src="public/screenshot.png" >